 Tyshon Perry in an image from the Tyshon Perry Memorial Fund page on the KIPP DC site

-Teen Killed Near NoMa Metro Station Had Tried to Protect Friend: Documents (NBC4, May 23, 2018)
+Teen Stabbed, Killed Near NoMa Metro Station Dreamed of Joining FBI (NBC4, May 2, 2018)